LaZeAsh/notes/content/UC Activities.md

 What did you do? *

-Lead/develop 50 STEM workshops for 3000 teens in 3 years.
+Lead/develop 50 STEM workshops for 3000+ teens in 3 years.
 Lead/host 2022 Civic Hackathon, 2022 STEM Inclusivity Forum, and 2022 Global Youth Summit with speakers and audience from 14 countries.
-Received grants from YFYI, BLING, Managed $20k budget.
+Received grants from YFYI, BLING, YEF, and more.
+Managed $20k budget.
 Started out as STEM Workshop Associate and worked my way up to Vice President.

 20. Summer School Chemistry Award (Honor/Award)

+What are the eligibility requirements for this award or honor? *

+In a class of 30 students, only 3 are selected for this award.
+Those who receive it consistently excel in adhering to Summer School expectations of commitment, respect, honesty, and kindness.

+What did you do to achieve this award or honor? *

+According to my summer school teacher, I was dedicated to the task at hand, helped my peers when they needed help, and showed respect inside and outside of the classroom.
+I did not do this for the award, as I was unaware of its existence.
+I did it because I had committed my time to something, and it is my personal responsibility to give my 100%.

+Work Experience

+How have you used or will you use your earnings? *

+I use my earnings to support engineering projects, such as building a speaker from scratch, covering my commute to UC Berkeley for UC Berkeley ASAE, and allocating the rest to leisure or saving for my future engineering projects.